-4.2 Is it possible to give gifts or donations of money to medical practitioners?
+4.2 Is it possible to give gifts or donations of money to healthcare professionals?
 If so, what restrictions apply?

-Section 55a paragraph 1 AMG prohibits the granting, offering or promising of gifts, pecuniary advantages or benefits in kind unless they are inexpensive and relevant to the medical or pharmaceutical practice.
+Section 55a paragraph 1 AMG prohibits the granting, offering or promising of gifts, pecuniary advantages or benefits in kind to persons entitled to prescribe or supply medicinal products unless they are inexpensive and relevant to the medical or pharmaceutical practice.
 The above-mentioned rules do not prevent the provision of giveaways by pharmaceutical companies, provided they have only a small value and are relevant to the medical or pharmaceutical practice of the recipient.
 Unfortunately, no case law or other guidelines exist that would clarify the amount of such "small value".

-Section 8.6.2 CoC 2009 provides that give-aways may not contain any further reference or advertising messages than the company name, company logo or the company mark and/or the name of the medicinal product or the product logo of the medicinal product or the designation of the active agent it contains.
+Section 10.4 Pharmig CoC provides that give-aways may not contain any further reference or advertising messages than the company name, company logo or the company mark and/or the name of the medicinal product or the product logo of the medicinal product or the designation of the active agent it contains.

-4.3 Is it possible to give gifts or donations of money to institutions such as hospitals?
+4.3 Is it possible to give gifts or donations of money to healthcare organisations such as hospitals?
 Is it possible to donate equipment, or to fund the cost of medical or technical services (such as the cost of a nurse, or the cost of laboratory analyses)?
 If so, what restrictions would apply?

-Austrian law does not contain regulations on the provision of gifts or donations of pharmaceutical companies to institutions or bodies.
+Austrian law does not contain regulations on the provision of gifts or donations of pharmaceutical companies to healthcare organisations.

-In principle, gifts or donations to institutions or bodies are permitted if the gift or donation is provided for a specific purpose and it is not conditional upon the purchase or prescription of any of the company's medicinal products.
+In principle, gifts or donations to such organisations would be permitted if the gift or donation is provided for a specific purpose and it is not conditional upon the purchase or prescription of any of the company's medicinal products.
 The same is valid for the donation of equipment and funding of costs of medical or technical services.
 About any such provision of a gift or donation, a written contract should be concluded.
 Please note that it has to be carefully checked in each individual case - in particular, in case of a public hospital being the recipient - whether the respective gift or donation could violate the Austrian anti-corruption regulations, in particular, sections 307 et seq.
-Austrian Penal Code ("Strafgesetzbuch", BGBI 60/1974, as latest amended by BGBI I 61/2012 with regard to anti-corruption regulations).
+Austrian Penal Code ("Strafgesetzbuch", BGBI 60/1974, as latest amended by BGBI I 61/2012 with regard to anticorruption regulations).